One million U.S. vaccine doses due in Malaysia on Monday

-WASHINGTON, July 3 (Reuters) - One million donated doses of the COVID-19 vaccine developed by Pfizer Inc's (PFE.N) and BioNTech (22UAy.DE) will arrive in Malaysia on Monday, White House officials said, with plans for more shipments to Southeast Asia soon.
+WASHINGTON (Reuters) - One million donated doses of the COVID-19 vaccine developed by Pfizer Inc’s and BioNTech will arrive in Malaysia on Monday, White House officials said, with plans for more shipments to Southeast Asia soon.

 The doses are from an initial batch of 80 million U.S.-made vaccines the Biden administration pledged last month to share globally amid concern about the disparity in vaccination rates between advanced and developing countries.